 Concern was expressed over the length of the league campaign.
 Last season the Second Division took 44 weeks to complete, though it was felt that this was inevitable when all cup competition took precedence over league fixtures.

 During the close season, faithful servant Willie Paul was rewarded for his eleven years as a member of the club, with a benefit match against a Glasgow Select.
 Paul was presented with a purse of sovereigns as his testimonial.

 Over the summer Thistle won a tournament at Saltcoats Victoria, and this, coupled with a number of re-signings and new signings, meant that Partick Thistle were confident for the season.
 Most of the regulars from the end of the season had rejoined, while George Stewart had signed from Third Lanark while favourite Willie Freebairn had left for Abercorn.
-Inchview had been used by junior clubs over he summer, and this tactic had paid off – Thistle had signed several useful juniors, especially Joe Houston from Jordanhill, in addition to Buchanan (Arthurlie), Stirling (Leicester Fosse), Robert Little and Lamb (Gilmorehill) and Paterson (Thornliebank).
-Old Inchview halfback John Harvey had left Derby County, and Thistle were trying to persude him to return to Whiteinch, but he decided to join Freebairn at Abercorn instead.
+Inchview had been used by junior clubs over he summer, and this tactic had paid off – Thistle had signed several useful juniors, especially Joe Houston from Jordanhill, in addition to Buchanan (Arthurlie), Jim Stirling (Leicester Fosse), Robert Little and Lamb (Gilmorehill) and Thomas Paterson (Thornliebank).
+Old Inchview halfback John Harvey had left Derby County, and Thistle were trying to persuade him to return to Whiteinch, but he decided to join Freebairn at Abercorn instead.